 Consider the case of ancient algae and protozoa, and assume (based on the similarities between the shape and size of their modern-day descendants to their fossils) that their genomes were similar to those we find today.
 These genomes contain unused genetic information in abundance, perhaps 100 times more than is present in any mammal.
 What’s all this information (which Schroeder labels a “latent library”) doing there?
 Might it have been positioned in pre-Cambrian life waiting to be “turned on” when it was needed and the environmental conditions were right?
 This seems likely when we look at the occurrence of molecularly similar genes that control the development of eyes in five of the 34 animal phyla.
 Suddenly, in the Cambrian era, these creatures with fully developed eyes just appear.
 These phyla couldn’t have developed these genetics separately (it’s statistically impossible) – it had to have been programmed into them (perhaps, with sufficient time, via a genetic predecessor) so it was there when they needed it.

-Why would nature bother to encode unused genetic instructions in pre-Cambrian life that wasn’t employed until the Cambrian period?
+Why would nature bother to encode unused genetic instructions in pre-Cambrian life that weren’t employed until the Cambrian period?
 Does this sound like an evolutionary strategy?
 And where did this information come from?
 It certainly didn’t benefit the earlier sponge or ameba carriers.
 This type of genetic “latent library” can also be seen in humans, whose embryos share a striking similarity to those of fish and chickens, among others.
 (Human fetuses even develop a skin fold structure resembling a gill-slit in their early development that, barring disaster, disappears in later term development.)